GoogleCloudPlatform/pgadapter/docs/command_line_arguments.md

     Docker container, as the connections from the host machine will not be seen as a connection from localhost in the container.

+--allow_shutdown_command
+  * Enables the use of the custom SQL command `SHUTDOWN [SMART | FAST | IMMEDIATE]`.
+This command can be used to shut down PGAdapter by just sending it a SQL statement.
+This option should only be enabled when PGAdapter runs in a trusted environment, for example as a side-car container.
+The default shutdown mode is `FAST`, which terminates all existing connections and then shuts down PGAdapter.
+    Use shutdown mode `SMART` to instruct PGAdapter to wait until all existing connections have been terminated by the client before shutting down.
+See also https://www.postgresql.org/docs/current/server-shutdown.html for more information about shutdown modes.
+  * Note that `SHUTDOWN [SMART | FAST | IMMEDIATE]` only works on PGAdapter.
+This command is not supported by PostgreSQL.

 -r
   * PGAdapter internally uses the core engine of the Cloud Spanner JDBC driver.
 This option specifies additional properties that will be used with that internal JDBC connection.
 All connection properties